-Each candidate must submit to the School of Law a completed application for admission on the official form available from the Admissions Office.
+Each candidate must submit to the School of Law a completed application for admission available online through the Law School Admission Council's website.
 This application must be accompanied by a $60 non-refundable application fee.
-Applications should be received by the Admissions Office by February 1 but no later than April 1 for the 2-year Accelerated Option and June 1 for the traditional 3-year JD program (*extended*).
+Applications should be received by the Admissions Office by February 1 but no later than April 1 for both the 2-year Accelerated Option and the traditional 3-year JD program.

 All applicants for admission into the first-year class must have received a bachelor's degree from an approved college or university prior to registration.
 To be considered for admission, each candidate must submit the following:

-The priority admission deadline is February 1, 2013 and the final admission deadline is April 1, 2013 for the 2-year Accelerated Option and June 1, 2013 for the traditional 3-year JD program (*extended*).
+The priority admission deadline is February 1 and the final admission deadline is April 1 for both the 2-year Accelerated Option and the traditional 3-year JD program.

 For transfer application information, please click here.

 Please attach to your Application for Admission a resume, including a record of employment, scholastic honors, extracurricular activities, and community involvement.

 Please include a brief personal statement indicating fully your reasons for wanting to study law, why you chose to apply to Pepperdine School of Law, significant extracurricular and/or civic activities, and any further information that you feel should be considered by the Admissions Committee.
 If you desire, please discuss any applicable factors that would bring diversity to the class including racial or ethnic origin, age, work experience, geographical origin, and socioeconomic background.

 Each applicant must respond to the Pepperdine University's Mission Statement, which is:

 Pepperdine is a Christian university committed to the highest standards of academic excellence and Christian values, where students are strengthened for lives of purpose, service, and leadership.